NikhithaDeendi/ITIS-6177-Final-Project-AI-Vision/README.md

 | 400 | Bad Request | File-related issues or incorrect parameters. |
 | 404 | Not Found | File not provided or incorrect endpoint. |

-## Thank you Professor!
-One of the intersting course in my masters.
+## Thank you, Professor!
+This course has been one of the most intriguing ones in my master's program and Thank you to the  people who followed this.